 WWF, the Coca-Cola Foundation and Coca-Cola System agreed on a seven years partnership to restore vital wetlands, river sections and floodplains along the Danube River and its selected tributaries by the year 2020, and to promote the wise use of freshwater resources in the Danube Basin.
 The regional programme includes nine restoration projects in six countries: Hungary, Croatia, Serbia, Romania, Bulgaria and Austria.
-Five projects have been completed by May 2020, and another four are in various stages of development.
+Five projects have been completed by May 2020, and another four were in various stages of implementation in 2021.
+Results and lessons from this cooperation are available at: https://wwfcee.org/uploads/partnerships/LDP/WWF\CEE\LDP\Full\Report\210713\w.pdf

-More details on this cooperation are provided in the chapter 7.5 of the Annex 2 and in the Annex 5.
+More details on the "Partnership for a living Danube" are provided in the chapter 7.5 of the Annex 2 and in the Annex 5.